Why Negative Goals Sabotage Your Success

 Learning how to reframe negative goals transforms not just your language but your entire approach to achievement.
 By shifting from avoidance-oriented thinking to approach-oriented mindsets, you align your goals with how your brain naturally operates, leading to reduced stress, increased motivation, and improved follow-through.

-The 4-step reframing process provides a practical path for anyone looking to make this transformation: identify current goals and triggers, clarify desired outcomes, transform avoidance to approach, and rewrite using positive language.
-Combined with tools like daily check-in templates, language reference guides, accountability systems, and the reframing pause technique, this approach creates lasting change in how you set and achieve goals.
+The 4-step reframing process provides a practical path: identify current goals and triggers, clarify desired outcomes, transform avoidance to approach, and rewrite using positive language.
+Combined with templates, language guides, accountability, and the reframing pause technique, this approach creates lasting change.

 Definitions

-The process of transforming negatively framed goals (focused on what to avoid) into positively framed goals (focused on what to achieve) to improve motivation, reduce stress, and increase follow-through.
+The process of transforming negatively framed (avoidance) goals into positively framed (approach) goals to improve motivation, reduce stress, and increase follow-through.

-A cognitive technique that involves expressing goals, situations, or challenges in terms of desired outcomes and opportunities rather than problems to avoid, leading to improved psychological and performance outcomes.
+A cognitive technique that involves expressing goals, situations, or challenges in terms of desired outcomes and opportunities rather than problems to avoid.

 A set of cognitive processes responsible for planning, decision-making, impulse control, and goal-directed behavior.
 These functions are particularly challenged in individuals with ADHD and under high stress.